Dhillon001/airbnb-logistic-regression/README.md

-# 📊 Airbnb Superhost Classification using Logistic Regression🏡💰
+# 📊 Airbnb Superhost Classification 🏡💰

 **Project:** Classify whether an Airbnb host is a **Superhost** using logistic regression.